cspwcspw/CloudCameraGK7102/README.md

 probably disable the mechanism.
 And there are some sensitivity settings, etc. that might help turn the camera back into a "just deliver your stream, switch off your own AI".

+With the camera offline on a local LAN, the monitor stream at port 3201 shows the message ```sync time failed``` approximately once per second.
+This coincides with the camera delivering a "dirty" image in the stream - visually noticeable.
+Everything appears a bit more blurry than normal (perhaps fewer bits weere used to compress the frame?).
+In ```iSpy``` it can be highlighted by not suppressing noise, and showing where ```iSpy``` has detected motion.

 ## Specifications